 Assemble the rod ends and jam nuts on the 0.250-28 threaded rod.
 Do not tighten the jam nuts at this time.
-The rod does not work as a turnbuckle and it is necessary to turn a rod end for final adjustment of the length.
+The rod does not work as a turnbuckle, and it is necessary to turn a rod end for final adjustment of the length.

 The actuator will be at the minimum-fuel position.
-Attach the lever to the actuator shaft as shown (between 7 and 8 o'clock).
-Attach the new lever to the shutdown shaft.
+Attach the lever to the actuator shaft as shown (between 8 and 9 o'clock).
+Attach the new lever to the shutdown shaft at about 7 o'clock at minimum fuel.
 If manual or emergency shutdown systems are removed from the shutdown shaft to permit the electric actuator installation, they must be provided in other ways.
+Set the mechanical speed setting at maximum, high enough to allow the engine to operate at maximum load.

 The actuator lever should move a minimum of 25 degrees between minimum and maximum fuel (30 degrees will provide better stability).
 Response can be delayed if too little shaft movement is used, as this creates a deadband in the electronic control between the electrical signal and actual location of the actuator.
 If less than optimal rotation of the actuator shaft must be used, locate the lever so the actuator shaft approaches maximum-fuel stop on maximum-fuel signal.
-Adjust the shaft length and the rod end location in the two levers so the linkage lays about 10 degrees below flat at minimum fuel (shutdown).
+Adjust the shaft length and the rod-end location in the two levers so the linkage lays about 10 degrees from flat at minimum fuel (shutdown).

-When establishing the final length of the threaded rod, be sure about the same amount of rod is threaded into each rod end.
+When establishing the final length of the threaded rod, be sure that about the same amount of rod is threaded into each rod end.
 At least five full threads of the threaded rod should be engaged in each rod end.
 Do not cause the rod ends to bind when tightening the jam nuts after establishing the proper rod length.